lilyhdo/Bamboo-HockeyApp-Appium-ReactNative/README.md

 2. The [second guideline](integrate-bamboo-github-hockeyapp) will show us how to integrate Kobiton cloud testing to the latest app build in our pipeline.

-3. The [third guideline](third-guideline) will show us how to get our test session information with the Kobiton API.